annaesvensson/yellow-help/1-en/how-to-make-a-small-blog.md

 How often do you fika?
 ```

-Now let's add a video with the [Youtube extension](https://github.com/annaesvensson/yellow-youtube):
+Now let's add a photo with the [image extension](https://github.com/annaesvensson/yellow-image):

 ```
 ---